Chart Color Schemes

 Broadbeach Waters is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Broadbeach Waters, as per the latest Census evaluation, 78.4% of dwellings were houses, with the remaining 21.7% consisting of semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro Qld's figures of 45.3% houses and 54.8% other dwellings.
-Home ownership in Broadbeach Waters stood at 40.4%, with mortgaged properties at 36.4% and rented dwellings at 23.3%.
-The median monthly mortgage repayment was $2,600, exceeding Non-Metro Qld's average of $2,019.
-The median weekly rent in Broadbeach Waters was $600, compared to Non-Metro Qld's $465.
-Nationally, mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Broadbeach Waters, as per the latest Census, was 78.4% houses and 21.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 45.3% houses and 54.8% other dwellings.
+Home ownership in Broadbeach Waters was at 40.4%, with the rest being mortgaged (36.4%) or rented (23.3%).
+The median monthly mortgage repayment was $2,600, higher than Non-Metro Qld's average of $2,019.
+The median weekly rent figure in Broadbeach Waters was $600, compared to Non-Metro Qld's $465.
+Nationally, Broadbeach Waters' mortgage repayments were significantly higher at $2,600 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing